Lite SDK (Enrollment Android)

 styles

-With the styles customization option, you can define global visual styles like through a YunoStyles object.
+With the styles customization option, you can define global visual styles through a YunoStyles object.
 It lets you apply consistent branding across the SDK by customizing button appearance and typography.

 data class YunoStyles(